frantic0/sema-engine/README.md

 Check how *sema-engine* is used in [Sema](https://github.com/mimic-sussex/sema), a full-fledged application from which *sema-engine* was extracted.

-You can use also use the modules of the *sema-engine* library in an a HTML file using inline `<script>` tags (this example is published [here](https://frantic0.github.io/sema-engine/), and it is output by the development build).
+You can use also use the *sema-engine* library modules in an a HTML file using inline `<script>` tags (check the published [example](https://frantic0.github.io/sema-engine/) which is output by the development build).

 ```
 <script type="module">

   import { Engine } from "./sema-engine.mjs";

   let engine,
       analyser = 0;

   let patch = {
         setup: `() => {
           () => {